percona/everest-doc/docs/secure/Idp_integration.md

 You can configure OIDC on the Percona side using the Percona Everest CLI or the wizard.

-Configuring OIDC via Percona Everest CLI:
+Configuring OIDC using the flag:

     everestctl settings oidc configure --issuer-url=http://url.com --client-id=<your-app-client-id